Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 How to identify impurities in honey

-To determine the various impurities in honey recommend the following methods.
-Pour honey into a transparent jar, then add distilled water - the honey will dissolve, an impurity will settle at the bottom.
+To identify various impurities in honey The following methods are recommended.
+Pour honey into a transparent jar, then add distilled water - the honey will dissolve and impurities will settle at the bottom.

-• In order to discover an admixture of flour or starch in honey you need to pour 3-5 ml of an aqueous solution of honey (1: 2) into a jar or glass and add 3-5 drops of Lugol's solution (or tincture of iodine).
-If the honey contains flour or starch, the solution will turn blue.
+• In order to discover admixture of flour or starch in honey you need to pour 3-5 ml of an aqueous solution of honey (1:2) into a jar or glass and add 3-5 drops of Lugol's solution (or tincture of iodine).
+If honey contains flour or starch, the solution will turn blue.

-• An admixture of starch syrup(a mixture of cool water and starchy sugar) can be recognized by its appearance, stickiness and lack of crystallization.
+• Addition of starch syrup(a mixture of cool water and starchy sugar) can be recognized by its appearance, stickiness and lack of crystallization.
 You can also mix one part of honey with 2-3 parts of distilled water, add a quarter of the volume of 96% alcohol and shake.
-If there is starch syrup in honey, then the solution will take on a milky color.
-After settling this solution, a transparent semi-liquid sticky mass (dextrin) will settle.
-If the impurity is absent, the solution will remain transparent.
+If the honey contains starch syrup, the solution will take on a milky color.
+After this solution settles, a transparent semi-liquid sticky mass (dextrin) will settle.
+If there is no impurity, the solution will remain transparent.

-• Detect impurities of sugar (beet) molasses and ordinary sugar can be added to a 5-10% solution of honey in water solution of silver nitrate (lapis).
-If a white precipitate of silver chloride falls out, then this indicates the presence of an impurity.
+• Detect impurities of sugar (beet) molasses and ordinary sugar You can add a solution of silver nitrate (lapis) to a 5-10% solution of honey in water.
+If a white precipitate of silver chloride appears, this indicates the presence of an impurity.
 If there is no sediment, then the honey is pure.
-There is another way: to 5 ml of a 20% solution of honey in distilled water, add 22.5 ml of methyl (wood) alcohol, with the formation of an abundant yellowish-white precipitate, honey contains sugar syrup.
+There is another way: to 5 ml of a 20% solution of honey in distilled water, add 22.5 ml of methyl (wood) alcohol; if an abundant yellowish-white precipitate forms, the honey contains sugar syrup.

-• To discover invert sugar impurities there is a rather complicated way: grind 5 g of honey with a small amount of ether (in which the products of fructose breakdown dissolve), then filter the ether solution into a bowl, evaporate to dryness and add 2-3 drops of a freshly prepared 1% solution of resorcinol in concentrated hydrochloric acid (sp. weight 1.125 g).
-If the impurity turns orange (to cherry red), then there is invert sugar.
+• For detection invert sugar impurities There is a rather complicated method: grind 5 g of honey with a small amount of ether (in which the breakdown products of fructose are dissolved), then filter the ethereal solution into a bowl, evaporate to dryness and add 2-3 drops of a freshly prepared 1% solution of resorcinol in concentrated water to the residue hydrochloric acid (specific weight 1.125 g).
+If the impurity turns orange (to cherry red), it means there is invert sugar.

-Increased percentage of sucrose in honey, which can be established in laboratory conditions, indicates its poor quality: in natural flower honey, sucrose is not more than 5%, not more than 10% - in honeydew.
-The better the quality of natural honey, the less sucrose it contains."Sugar" honey has its own organoleptic characteristics: the smell of old honeycombs, insipid inexpressive taste, liquid consistency (if it is fresh), during long-term storage it becomes thick, sticky, sticky.
+Increased percentage of sucrose in honey, which can be established in laboratory conditions, indicates its poor quality: in natural flower honey there is no more than 5% sucrose, no more than 10% in honeydew.
+The better the quality of natural honey, the less sucrose it contains.“Sugar” honey has its own organoleptic characteristics: the smell of old honeycombs, a bland, inexpressive taste, a liquid consistency (if it is fresh), and during long-term storage it becomes thick, sticky, and sticky.

-"Sugar" honey, like all non-natural honeys, is distinguished by the absence of vitamins, organic acids, protein and aromatic substances, mineral salts.
-Silicon is the main element in sugar honey, and other salts are practically absent, there are only traces of them.
-In natural honey, the opposite is true.
+“Sugar” honey, like all unnatural honeys, is distinguished by the absence of vitamins, organic acids, protein and aromatic substances, and mineral salts.
+In sugar honey, the main element is silicon and there are practically no other salts, there are only traces of them.
+In natural honey it’s the other way around.

-• If honey does not crystallize, then it can be assumed that there is admixture of potato molasses.
+• If honey does not crystallize, then we can assume that there is admixture of potato molasses.

-• In order to discover admixture of honeydew pour 1 part of an aqueous solution of honey (1: 1) into a glass and add 2 parts of lime water, then heat the mixture to a boil.
-If brown flakes are formed that precipitate, then this indicates the presence of an admixture of honeydew honey.
+• In order to discover admixture of honeydew honey Pour 1 part of an aqueous solution of honey (1:1) into a glass and add 2 parts of lime water, then heat the mixture to a boil.
+If brown flakes form and precipitate, this indicates the presence of an admixture of honeydew honey.

-A SET OF EXPRESS CHECKS OF HONEY FOR QUALITY AT PURCHASE
+SET OF EXPRESS HONEY QUALITY TESTS WHEN PURCHASING

-(Some points will repeat the above, but repetition is the mother of learning, because any reasonable adult is simply obliged not to allow himself to be fooled by any crooked crooks and in all cases be able to choose):
+(Some points will repeat the above, but repetition is the mother of learning, since any reasonable adult is simply obliged not to allow himself to be fooled by any kind of rogue scoundrels and in all cases to be able to choose):

-Can I buy honey from my hands?
-Only if you are sure what you are buying.
+Is it possible to buy honey by hand?
+Only if you are sure what exactly you are buying.
 Selling honey in a store is also not a guarantee of its quality.

-The only true guarantee of the quality of the purchased honey is a personal acquaintance with the beekeeper, confidence in his integrity and the knowledge that his apiary is located in a safe area.
-Therefore, it is best to buy honey from a familiar beekeeper right in his apiary.
+The only real guarantee of the quality of purchased honey is personal acquaintance with the beekeeper, confidence in his integrity and the knowledge that his apiary is located in a prosperous area.
+Therefore, it is best to buy honey from a familiar beekeeper directly in his apiary.

 First, the honey must be mature.
-After all, bees work on nectar for about a week: they evaporate water, enrich it with enzymes, break down complex sugars into simple ones.
-During this time, honey is infused.
-The bees seal the finished product with wax caps - it is this honey that has all its useful properties and can be stored for a long time (but not more than one year).
+After all, bees work on nectar for about a week: they evaporate the water, enrich it with enzymes, and break down complex sugars into simple ones.
+During this time, the honey is infused.
+The bees seal the finished product with wax caps - this is the kind of honey that has all its beneficial properties and can be stored for a long time (but no more than one year).

-Very often, beekeepers pump out honey during the honey collection, without waiting for it to ripen, due to a lack of combs.
-The water content in such honey is sometimes twice the norm, it is not enriched with enzymes and sucrose, and quickly turns sour.
+Very often, beekeepers pump out honey during honey collection, without waiting for it to ripen, due to a lack of honeycombs.
+The water content in such honey is sometimes twice the norm, it is little enriched with enzymes and sucrose, and quickly sours.

-To determine the maturity of fresh unsweetened honey, its temperature is adjusted to 20 g.
+To determine the maturity of fresh, uncandied honey, its temperature is brought to 20 degrees.
 C, stirring with a spoon.
-Then the spoon is taken out and rotated.
+Then the spoon is taken out and started to rotate.
 Ripe honey wraps around her.
-From time to time, honey can become sugary, this is normal and does not affect either the taste, or the aroma, or the healing qualities of honey.
+Over time, honey may become sugary; this is normal and does not in any way affect the taste, aroma, or healing qualities of honey.

-With the help of simple tests, you can determine if honey is falsified.
+Using simple tests you can determine whether honey is adulterated.

 — Flour and starch are determined by adding a drop of iodine to a small amount of honey diluted with water.
 If the solution turns blue, honey with flour or starch.

-- If the solution sizzles when adding vinegar essence, there is chalk in honey.
+— If the solution sizzles when adding vinegar essence, there is chalk in the honey.

-- If in a 5-10% aqueous solution of honey, when a small amount of lapis solution is added around the drops, turbidity forms and a white precipitate forms - sugar has been added.
+- If in a 5-10% aqueous solution of honey, when adding a small amount of lapis solution, turbidity forms around the drops and a white precipitate forms, sugar has been added.

 How can you determine the quality of honey?